Postdoctoral Scholar Openings

 In addition to conducting research with one of our primary faculty members, postdoctoral scholars can contribute in the classroom as educators and in the service domain on departmental and institutional committees.
 Postdoctoral training can be tailored to optimally prepare postdoctoral scholars for the next phase in their careers.
 Our past postdoctoral scholars are now applying their training in academia, industry, medical settings, and government.
 We are excited to play a key role in developing the next generation of scientists, educators, and medical professionals, and are happy to make postdoctoral training a highly individualized and optimized experience.

-Check below for more information on postdoctoral openings available in the Department of Pharmacology.
+Check below for a selection of postdoctoral openings available in the Department of Pharmacology.

 Tanya Freedman, PhD - The Freedman lab studies feedback signaling mechanisms that regulate thresholds for immune-cell activation in tissue homeostasis, antibacterial immunity, autoimmune disease, and the tumor microenvironment.

 Hai Dang Nguyen, PhD - The Dang lab is building an interdisciplinary team of researchers to elucidate how our DNA is repaired to prevent genomic instability and ultimately to develop novel therapeutic strategies in cancer therapy.
 A current focus in the lab is to identify novel targets in the DNA damage response pathway for treating patients harboring spliceosome mutations such as myelodysplastic syndromes and other solid tumors.